akuukka/ExpressionSolver/README.md

 String functions are never evaluated at symbolication time.
 Therefore, therefore you don't to specify whether the function returns random values or not.

-Escape character inside the string literal is \.
+Escape character inside the string literal is backslash.
 To insert that inside a C# string literal, you of course need to enter it twice:

     var exp2 = solver.SymbolicatExpression("strlen('\\'')");
     double len = exp2.Evaluate(); // Returns 1.0, the length of "'"